chainer/chainer/docs/source/comparison.rst

 ..
 [1] Define-by-run is in development as of June 2017 and tracked in `dmlc/mxnet#5705 <https://github.com/dmlc/mxnet/pull/5705>`_.
 It is also possible using the much slower MinPy extension.
 ..
 [2] Symbolic autograd is in development as of June 2017 and tracked in `deeplearning4j/nd4j#1750 <https://github.com/deeplearning4j/nd4j/pull/1750>`_.
 ..
 [3] Symbolic autograd is available only with ngraph backend (experimental).
 ..
-[4] Nervana provides kernels that are meant to compete with cuDNN.
+[4] Some functions do not support higher-order differentiation.
+See `chainer/chainer#2970 <https://github.com/chainer/chainer/pull/2970>`_.
 ..
+[5] Nervana provides kernels that are meant to compete with cuDNN.
-[5] Multiprocessing provides a significant performance improvement only for frameworks that use Python at runtime.
+..
+[6] Multiprocessing provides a significant performance improvement only for frameworks that use Python at runtime.

 Benchmarks
 ----------